 Microscope kits are kits that often come with both prepared and blank slides and are a great option for homeschool microscope slides for STEM learning.

-These kits allow your kids to prepare and view their own slide specimens, as well as see some specimens that come with the kit!
+These kits allow your kids to prepare and view their own slide specimens, as well as see some specimens and small objects that come with the kit!

 Kits usually also come with an awesome storage case.